atomistic-machine-learning/cG-SchNet/README.md

 Remove _--cuda_ from the call if you want to run on the CPU.
 Add _--show_gen_ to display the molecules with ASE after generation.
 If you are running into problems due to small VRAM, decrease the size of mini-batches during generation (e.g. _--chunk_size 500_, default is 1000).

+Note that the conditions for sampling are provided as a string using the _--conditioning_ argument.
+You have to provide the name of the property (as given in the field _in\_key\_property_ in the conditioning specification json without trailing underscore) followed by the target value(s).
+Each property the model was conditioned on, i.e. as listed in one of the layers in the conditioning specification json, has to be provided.
+Otherwise, the target value will be set to zero which often is an inappropriate value and thus may lead to invalid molecules.
+The composition of molecules is given as the number of atoms of type h, c, n, o, f (in that particular order).
+When conditioning on fingerprints, the value can either be an index (which is used to load the fingerprint of the corresponding molecule in the ```./data/qm9gen.db``` data base) or a SMILES string.

 ### Filtering and analysis of generated molecules
 After generation, the generated molecules can be filtered for invalid and duplicate structures by running filter_generated.py: